 Vegan Fry Up

-Whilst you don’t have to attempt a vegan fried egg like I have in the photo, you can create a perfectly tasty protein-filled vegan fry up with ingredients that you’ll find pretty much anywhere.
+Whilst you don’t have to attempt a vegan fried egg as I have in the photo, you can create a perfectly tasty protein-filled vegan fry-up with ingredients that you’ll find pretty much anywhere.

 Pop down to your local supermarket and pick up a range of fake meats (think sausages & This Isn’t Bacon), chestnut mushrooms, a good loaf of bread, hash browns, and maybe even some tofu.
 Fry it all up and enjoy.

 The chia pudding was one of the first breakfasts I perfected when I went vegan.
-It is packed full of healthy ingredients and is really handy for those mornings where you need to rush out the house.
+It is packed full of healthy ingredients and is really handy for those mornings when you need to rush out of the house.